-EE Times' Cabe Atwell throws together ten of the best free online design and simulation software and tools, whose functions extend beyond that of a simple adding machine, for designers pursuing DIY projects.
+Editor's Note: EE Times' Cabe Atwell throws together ten of the best free online design and simulation software and tools, the functions of which extend beyond that of a simple adding machine, for designers pursuing DIY projects.

 Every electrical engineer who does DIY projects knows that dozens of free resistor calculators are out there that can save quite a bit of tedious work.
 Other simple tools can be found, but traditionally the free tool arsenal would stop there.
 Sure, there are base platforms such as SolidWorks and Autodesk, but what happens when they are missing a feature needed at that exact moment?